Key Points

 The HOA and the golf course’s current owner, known as the Golf Group, signed a 15-year lease-to-own contract at a Tuesday night HOA meeting, which finalizes one of three options the HOA had presented to residents during a July town hall.

-“We now have an interest in the land, so it can’t be developed,” HOA president Simon said in a Wednesday phone interview.
+“We now have an interest in the land, so it can’t be developed,” HOA president Simon McKenna said in a Wednesday phone interview.
 “When the final payment is made, we, the Rock Springs Ridge Homeowners Association, will own the land.
 So it won’t be developed.”

 Unlike the initial options of a municipal bond – which McKenna said the city was unfavorable toward – or a land swap deal with Florida Fish and Wildlife Commission (FWC), the HOA opted for a direct 15-year lease-purchase agreement with the Golf Group.